zmeditation/Laravel-test-project/README.md

 docker compose up --detach
 ```

-For other databases, the provided SQL sources may need modification.
+For other databases, the provided SQL sources in the `sql/` folder may need modification.
 You may
 use Docker Compose or any other method of running a local database.